MarcusJellinghaus/Docker_based_CI_for_Python_SqlServer/kubernetes_based_CI_infrastructure.md

 Helm is also a templating engine.
 I.e. kubernetes.yaml templates can be defined, and base them on an external configuration.
 Eg it takes values from values.yaml and put them into a  helm chart.
 Values files can also be merged, eg standard values file and a customised values file.

 Helm also has a chart repository called Tiller for release management.
 Since Tiller has to much rights, it was deleted again with Helm version 3.
-However, it looks like a nice idea for infrastructre as code.
+However, it is an illustration fot eh "infrastructre as code" concept.

 ## Volume

 Requirements:

 - A volume allows for storage that does not depend on the storage lifecycle.
 - Since a pod can be started on any cluster, the volume must be accessible to any node.
 - Storage needs to survive even if a cluster crashes.